Former nurse, Dr. Loretta Ford, instrumental in launching concept of nurse practitioners

 Ford and her colleague, Dr. Henry Silver, saw first-hand a regional shortage of family care physicians, especially pediatricians, in rural Colorado in the 1940s and 1950s that limited health care delivery.
 In 1965, the University of Colorado awarded Ford and Silver a grant to create a demonstration project that resulted in expanded training for nurses.

 They later developed the first educational curriculum in the nation for NPs with the theory that nurses could supplement the work of physicians.
-Slowly, their innovative ideas for inventions were implemented, though not without strong resistance and criticism.
+Slowly, their innovative ideas were implemented, though not without strong resistance and criticism.

 Keen foresight